 - Personal data is not processed to support measures or decisions with respect to particular individuals

-- Personal data is not processed in a way that substantial damage or distress is or is likely to be caused to any individual
+- Personal data is not processed in a way that is detrimental or is likely to be detrimental to an individual's rights or freedoms to any individual

 - The research results, or any associated statistics, are effectively anonymised